Amusement (film): Production

 The film was produced by Macari/Edelstein, New Line Cinema and Picturehouse Entertainment.
 New Line purchased the film in 2005 and attached Bernard Rose to direct, with production to begin a year later.

 Release

-Amusement was originally slated to hit theaters in January 2008, but was pushed back to April 25 and then again to September 12.
+Amusement was originally slated to release in theaters in January 2008, but was pushed back to April 25 and then again to September 12.
 It was pushed back once more to December 26, 2008, but Warner Bros. ultimately decided to release it direct-to-video on January 20, 2009.
 It was released on DVD in Australia on February 5, 2009 and on March 23, 2009 in the United Kingdom.

 Reception

 Bloody-Disgusting.com, who viewed an early screening of the film, called it "disastrous".
 Andrew Smith from Popcorn Pictures.com awarded Amusement a score of two out of ten.
 In his review, Smith noted that although the film had high production values and was reasonably acted, its incomprehensible script and incompetent characters were behind the film's poor quality.
 Sarah Law from GorePress.com criticised the film's bland direction, lack of scares, incoherent story, and dreadful script.